CH-FredEricS/Intune-Error-DB/README.md

 ## Overview

 The Intune Error Database is a single HTML file that runs entirely in the browser — no server, no installation, no internet connection required.
-It contains 75 documented Intune errors across 9 categories, each with a full error code, description, common causes, resolution steps, and a direct link to the relevant Microsoft Learn documentation page.
+It contains 106 documented Intune errors across 13 categories, each with a full error code, description, common causes, resolution steps, and a direct link to the relevant Microsoft Learn or community documentation page.

 ---